vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 to that child.
 Repeat till the job que is empty.

 This demo makes use of the `lib/task/farm.inc` library.
-This library holds a map of mailbox ID to child task.
+This library holds a map of task id to child task records.
 We expect to receive a reply from a task within a certain amount of time and if we don't get one then we destroy that child tasks record and restart.